 Q Response Marks Scope of Study Reference

 T1 Is the idea of a cat café new?
 How do you know?
 11a

-1
+1 , , , , , , , , , , , , , , , , , , ,

-Candidate has 1
+Candidate has

-understood that the idea of a cat café is not new indicated 'no' 1
+understood that the idea of a cat café is not new 1

-(max 1)
+indicated 'no' 1 (max 1)

+(IIIax I)

-Candidate has given an explanation eg
+Candidate has given an explanation eg 1

-they started in 1998 / a long time ago (in Taiwan) 1
+• they started in 1998 / a long time ago (in Taiwan) 1

-they spread to Japan first then to the UK 1
+they spread to Japan first then to the UK

-NID.
-Accept any other valid responses based on information from the toy. (max 1)
+NB: Accept any other valid responses based on information from the text. (max 1)

-2 NB: Accept any other valid responses based on information from the text.
-Identify one layout feature that makes the text easier for the reader to 14
+2 Identify one layout feature that makes the text easier for the reader to 14

 understand.
 Use this feature to find two pieces of information about cat cafés.
-14

 Candidate has identified a valid feature eg

 bullet points/bullet-pointed list

-bold type 1
+bold type 4

-images/photos 1
+• images/photos 1 1

-heading 1
+• heading 1

+• sub-headings 1

-sub-headingsunder lining 1
+• under lining 1

 1

-Candidate has used the feature they identified to find information about cat cafes eg (max 1)
+Candidate has used the feature they identified to find information about cat (max 1)

+cafes eg

 rules to follow (bullet points)

 do not pick up the cats (bullet points) 1

 do not pull on their tails or whiskers (bullet points) 1

 do not disturb a sleeping cat (bullet points) 1

 do not scare or chase the cats (bullet points) 1

-rules to follow (images)do not feed the cats (images) 1
+rules to follow (images) 1

+do not feed the cats (images) 1

-do not feed the cats (images)do not take photographs (images) 1 1
+do not take photographs (images) 1

 that it is advisable to book in advance (bold type) 1

 rules to follow (bold type) 1

 background to cat cafes (bold type) 1

 that cats like the Cat Café (images) 1

 that the advert is about Fluffy (heading) 1

 that Fluffy is a cat café (heading) 1

-that this is a really good café (heading) what the mission of this act cofé is (auch headings) 1
+that this is a really good café (heading) 1

-what the mission of this cat café is (sub-headings) what the opening times are (sub-headings) 1 1
+what the mission of this cat café is (sub-headings) 1

-what the opening times are (sub-headings)what the rules are (sub-headings) 1
+what the opening times are (sub-headings) 1 1

+what the rules are (sub-headings) 1

-the background to cat cafés (sub-headings) 1
+the background to cat cafés (sub-headings) Heat the part of a graph paid and the title than the act and the title than the same and the title the title than the sam 1

-that the café emphasises that it is the best cat café in the UK (underlining) 1 1
+that the café emphasises that it is the best cat café in the UK (underlining) 1

+(underlining) 1

 that it is best to book in advance (underlining) 1

-1

 NB: Accept any other valid responses based on information from the text. (max 2)